Professional/Short course Managing Fatigue in Long Term Health Conditions

 Content

 The module topics will be informed by current research evidence relating to chronic fatigue and its management in long term health conditions.
-Key areas that will be addressed include:
+It will typically include key areas such as:

-• Definition of fatigue in the context of long term conditions
+• The definition of fatigue in the context of long term conditions.

-• Current evidence about fatigue symptoms and factors associated with fatigue development in clinical conditions such as chronic fatigue syndrome, cancer, long term neurological conditions such as multiple sclerosis and long term musculoskeletal conditions such as rheumatoid arthritis
+• Current evidence about fatigue symptoms and factors associated with fatigue development in clinical conditions such as ME/CFS, Long COVID, cancer, long term neurological conditions such as multiple sclerosis and long term musculoskeletal conditions such as rheumatoid arthritis.

 • Introduction to pharmacological inventions for fatigue management and examination of the evidence base for non-pharmacological interventions including cognitive-behavioural approaches, and physical exercise and the role of the multidisciplinary team, family and social support.